baknu/DANE-for-SMTP/README.md

-# DANE-for-SMTP wiki
+# DANE for SMTP wiki

-This repository contains a [wiki on DANE for SMTP](https://github.com/baknu/DANE-for-SMTP/wiki).
+This repository contains a [wiki on 'DANE for SMTP' for securing mail server connections](https://github.com/baknu/DANE-for-SMTP/wiki).